svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 These "Variables" are a different kind of global variable supported by LBM.
 A variable is created whenever you define a symbol starting with the character `#`, and the value is stored in a way that is more efficient to look up.
-There is a limited number of these variables (specifyable by the programmer that integrates LBM into a system) so use them only where performance matter the most.
+There is a limited number of these variables (specifiable by the programmer that integrates LBM into a system) so use them only where performance matter the most.